marci07iq/factory-calculator/readme.md

 Experiment freely.
 The graph is not saved until you click the save button.
 Simply reloading the tab will undo any unsaved progress.

+## Solver

+To use the linear programming solver to create a factory, click "New tab".
+In the solver setup, you have three columns:
+- The input column describes the resources you have available.
+Use min to indicate that a given amount must be consumed by the factory.
+Use max to indicate the maximum available.
+Any resouce not specific in the inputs will not be used.
+- The output column is similairly for the resources the factory needs to produce.
+- The intermediate recipe column shows specific internal crafting processes that must be part of the factory.
+Note: the numbers are in recipe/min.
+To ensure the maximum amount of uranium power generation, choose `Uranium power`, mminimum 50.4.
+- At the bottom, you can select to maximize Awesome points, or minimize waste byproducts.

+## Maximal factory example

+- Set inputs to map limits
+- Set intermediate to minimum 50.4 `Uranium power` (number valid as of Update 7)
+- Select the maximum awesome points radio button.

 # Development

 - Download code